Nikola-Simovic/full-stack-shopping-list/README.md

 ------------------------

-Expected project grade and reasoning behind it:
+Expected project grade and reasoning behind it: 50%, all the specified functionalities for the steps up until this point are met.